World

 Performance Testing

-FPS in this context refers to how many frames per second your computer can generate, including physics calculations and any other processes necessary to generate a frame, but not including the delay between when frames are actually shown on the screen.
+FPS in this context refers to how many frames per second your computer can generate, not including the delay between when frames are actually shown on the screen.
 The higher the FPS, the better your game is performing.

-Generally having less sprites and using a smaller canvas will make your game perform better.
-For better performance don't use the p5.js clear function or sample the colors of pixels in your canvas using canvas.get.
+Having less sprites and using a smaller canvas will make your game perform better.
+For better performance, don't use the q5.js clear function or sample the colors of pixels in your canvas using canvas.get.

 Previous Page Next Page